-For the sake of fair comparison between different depths, the model parameters are nondimensionalized by scaling factors.
-R_0 [m] and shear wave velocity c_s [m/s] are used to scale the length [m] and the time [s] by R_0 and R_0/c_s , respectively.
+For the sake of fair comparison between different depths, the model parameters are nondimensionalized by scaling factors. $R_0$ [m] and shear wave velocity $c_s$ [m/s] are used to scale the length [m] and the time [s] by $R_0$ and $R_0/c_s$ , respectively.
 Subsequently, other variables are also nondimensionalized by the combination of those two scaling factors.
 Since the density of medium does not change during simulations, the nondimensionalization of mass is not necessary in our problem.

 The methodology of the combined finite-discrete element method (FDEM) is described in Appendix A. More details of the numerical framework to model dynamic earthquake rupture with FDEM can be found in Okubo (2018).
 The parameters used for the case study with depth are summarized in Table A.1.
 We used FDEM-based software tool, Hybrid Optimization Software Suite - Educational Version (HOSSedu) for the dynamic earthquake rupture modeling (Knight et al., 2015).
-Before modeling dynamic earthquake ruptures with coseismic off-fault damage, we conducted the crossvalidation of the FDEM using purely elastic medium to assess the achievable accuracy of earthquake rupture modeling.
+Before modeling dynamic earthquake ruptures with coseismic off-fault damage, we conducted the cross-validation of the FDEM using purely elastic medium to assess the achievable accuracy of earthquake rupture modeling.
 The results are summarized in Appendix B.

 Figure 3 shows a snapshot of dynamic earthquake rupture with dynamically activated off-fault fractures, where particle velocity field and the fracture traces around the main fault are superimposed.
 The seismic ratio S is equal to 1.0 (see eq.
 A.3), which results in the sub-Rayleigh rupture during the simulation with the coseismic off-fault damage.
-The off-fault fractures are plotted when the traction applied on the potential failure plane (i.e. boundary of elements) reaches the cohesive strength and the cohesion starts weakening.
+The off-fault fractures are plotted when the traction applied on the potential failure plane (i.e. boundary of meshes) reaches the cohesive strength and the cohesion starts weakening.
 Bottom and left axes indicate the fault-parallel and fault-normal distance in physical length scale, while top and right axes indicate the nondimensionalized length scale.

 The off-fault fractures are initiated around the rupture tip, and then it forms an intricate fracture network as the main rupture propagates on the main fault.
 The particle velocity field is significantly perturbed due to the coseismic off-fault damage.
 The extensional side of the main fault is mostly damaged, which is supported by the theoretical analysis of potential failure area (Poliakov et al., 2002; Rice et al., 2005) and other simulations (e.g. Andrews, 2005).
-The off-fault fractures form an intricate network by means of fracture coalescence, and comprise of tensile, shear and mixed mode fractures.
-We later discuss this off-fault fracturing process, and its effect on the radiation in near-field and the overall energy budget.
+The off-fault fractures form an intricate network by means of fracture coalescence, comprised of tensile, shear and mixed mode fractures.
+We later discuss this off-fault fracturing process under a relatively steep angle of the maximum compressive principal stress $\sigma_1$ to the fault ( $\psi = 60^{\circ}$ ), and its effect on the radiation in near-field and the overall energy budget.